het-postdoc-accord/accord/README.md

 Since 2007, the high-energy physics theory community has adopted an [agreement](http://insti.physics.sunysb.edu/itp/postdoc-agreement.html) in which institutions have pledged to set a common postdoc acceptance deadline.
 This agreement has been critical for establishing a standard of equity and fairness in hiring and recruiting practices, allowing several generations of postdocs to make life and career decisions with the maximum amount of information at their disposal.

-Any fixed date for a common deadline is a compromise between advantages and disad- vantages.
+Any fixed date for a common deadline is a compromise between advantages and disadvantages.
 A broadly distributed survey, reported in [this arXiv submission](https://arxiv.org/abs/2307.02683), shows that the community now favors a substantially later date than previously agreed upon.
-This agree- ment therefore amends the original agreement, changing the common acceptance deadline from January 7th to February 15th.
-If your research group wishes to affirm this new agree- ment, please email het.postdoc.deadline [at] gmail [dot] com with your name and that of the research group you represent.
+This accord therefore amends the original agreement, changing the common acceptance deadline from January 7th to February 15th.
+If your research group wishes to affirm this new accord, please email het.postdoc.deadline [at] gmail [dot] com with your name and that of the research group you represent.